How to Avoid Deportation

 Our deportation defense lawyers have over 50 years of experience winning cases for our clients in the Immigration Courts in Los Angeles and across the U.S.

 Attorney Carl Shusterman served an INS Trial Attorney until 1982.
-He and deportation defense lawyers Elif Keles and Amy Prokop have extensive experience representing clients in Immigration Courts across the U.S.
+Deportation defense lawyers Elif Keles and Amy Prokop have extensive experience representing clients in Immigration Courts across the U.S. as well as in Federal Court.

 Over 300,000 persons are currently in deportation (removal) proceedings before an Immigration Judge.
 It is the government’s burden to establish that they are removable from the United States by clear, convincing and unequivocal evidence.